MarufZak/study-logs/understanding-linux-kernel/README.md

 | RLIMIT_AS      | max size of process address space in bytes.
 Checked when enlarging process address space with malloc for example               |
 | RLIMIT_CPU     | max CPU time for the process in seconds.
 Kills the process if it doesn’t terminate after corresponding signal about exceeding. |
 | and many more… |                                                                                                                                |

+### process switch

+Process switch is process of suspending execution of one process and resuming execution of another process, performed by the **schedule()** kernel function, used by the scheduler.

+Each process has its own address space, but all of them share the same CPU registers.
+The set of data that need to be loaded to CPU registers before process resumes its execution is called **hardware context.** Some of it is saved in process descriptor, while some in Kernel Mode Stack.
+So, process switch is activity of saving hardware context of prev process and replacing it with next process hardware context, which happens in kernel mode.

 ## FAQ